 Food Allergies & Special Dietary Needs

-Actions that we are taking include:
+Actions that we have taken include:

-- It is important your student reminds the cafeteria staff of their allergen when they come through the line so we can ensure they pick a meal option which does not include that allergen.
+- It is important your student reminds the cafeteria staff of their allergen(s) when they come through the line so the staff can help pick a meal option that does not include that allergen.

 A Request for Special Dietary Accommodations form must be completed in its entirety and signed by your student’s physician (or a licensed health care professional authorized to write medical prescriptions in Washington State).
 Please download the form by clicking the box below.
 The completed form must be turned in and reviewed with the family and the district dietitian before Nutrition Services can make adjustments in the published menu to meet a special dietary need.
-Please email the completed form to email@example.com or fax: (425) 456-4586.Request for Special Dietary Accommodations Form
+Please email the completed form to email@example.com or fax: (425) 456-4586.